- Search The Registry

 More than 80 such towns were settled in the 50 years after the Civil War.
 This article discusses only a few of these towns.

-Some towns, such as New Philadelphia, IL, were formed even before the Civil War, but it was not until after Emancipation that the population of free blacks was large enough to supply settlers for the new towns.
+Some towns, such as New Philadelphia, IL, were formed even before the American Civil War, but it was not until after Emancipation that the population of free Blacks was large enough to supply settlers for the new towns.
 The first great wave of Black migration came as Reconstruction ended in 1877.
 After federal troops withdrew from the South, many Blacks feared that the civil and political rights they had recently acquired would disappear as well.

 Circulars promoting the town as the "Promised Land" were posted throughout the South and founders hosted visits by potential settlers.
 By 1879 the town's population stood at about 700.
 After enduring a decade of harsh weather and bad crops, however, the town's residents were crushed by the 1887 announcement that the Union Pacific Railroad would bypass Nicodemus.
 In a fate shared by the majority of Black towns that failed to attract a rail line, Nicodemus soon dwindled and died.